LargeMetabo/LargeMetabo/README.md

-# LargeMetabo: an R package for Data Integration, Biomarker Identification, Metabolite Annotation and Enrichment Analysis in Large-Scale Metabolomics
+# LargeMetabo: an R package for data integration, biomarker identification, metabolite annotation and enrichment analysis in large-scale metabolomics

 ### System requirements